 The cruise safety crew is also fully prepared to jump in and react immediately to potential safety issues as they are mentally and physically trained.
 They have training on lifejacket and lifeboat storage, securing heavy objects on board, CPR and bridge procedures and access, and everything that involves the aspect of passenger safety.

-During 2010, SOLAS amendments adopted in 2006 focus on reducing the possibilities of accidents and increasing survivability rate.
-Thus embracing the concept of the ship “as its own lifeboat” and a philosophy of “safe return to port.”
+In the year 2010, SOLAS amendments adopted in 2006 focused on reducing the possibilities of accidents and increasing the survivability rate.
+Thus, embracing the concept of the ship “as its own lifeboat” and the philosophy of “safe return to port.”

 Also, based on the research firm G.P.
 Wild, the incidents with passengers on board decreased by 15%, while the worldwide cruise ship capacity grew by more than 41.5 % from 2009 to 2016.

-Of course, there are situations that can be prevented with the cooperation of the passengers.
-These safety precautions, like understanding emergency drills and being aware on deck while in the middle of the sea would be a great advantage to avoid becoming a victim of a crime or accident.
-Though cruise ships are safe, the safety of each passenger still depends on their ability to know how to avoid things that can harm possibly them.
+Of course, some situations can be prevented with the cooperation of the passengers.
+Understanding emergency drills and being aware on deck while in the middle of the sea are safety precautions that are a great advantage to avoid becoming a victim of a crime or accident.
+Though cruise ships are safe, the safety of each passenger still depends on their ability to know how to avoid things that can possibly harm them.

 So are cruise ships safe?
 Cruises are very safe, despite the few mishaps that have happened in the past.
 In fact, these tragedies paved the way to improved and enhanced the safety of the passengers and crew on board.
 But like any other form of travel and recreation, cruising is not entirely without potential risk.
 So don’t let these rare incidents stop you from relaxing and enjoying the journey of traveling the world.

 Possible Cruise Ship Risk